The TRIUMPH Phase 3 Program: Everything We Know

 The TRIUMPH program is designed to support multiple regulatory submissions.
 The obesity indication is likely to be the first pursued, given the robust Phase 2 weight loss signal and the commercial precedent set by semaglutide and tirzepatide in this space.
 A diabetes indication could follow closely behind or be submitted concurrently.

 The MASLD indication represents a potentially transformative opportunity.
-With very few approved therapies for metabolic liver disease and a global prevalence exceeding 25% of adults, a successful TRIUMPH-4 trial could establish retatrutide in a largely unaddressed therapeutic area.
+With very few approved therapies for metabolic liver disease and a global prevalence exceeding 25% of adults, the separate SYNERGY and MACELD liver disease programs could establish retatrutide in a largely unaddressed therapeutic area.

 Perspective